 What is ashwagandha?

-Whilst some of us are yet to learn of the health benefits of ashwagandha, it has been used for thousands of years in India to not only manage stress-related conditions but also help with chronic fatigue, insomnia and adrenal fatigue to name a few.
+Whilst some of us may yet to experience the health benefits of ashwagandha, it has been used for thousands of years in India to not only manage stress-related conditions but also help with chronic fatigue, insomnia and adrenal fatigue to name a few.

-Ayurveda (Indian traditional medicine) views ashwagandha as one of the most prized rejuvenating herbs, which is thought to nourish the mind and enhance energy, making them perfect for when we are feeling weak and exhausted.
+Ayurveda (traditional medicine practiced in India) views ashwagandha as one of the most prized rejuvenating herbs, which is thought to nourish the mind and enhance energy, making ashwagandha an ideal herbal hero when we are feeling weak and exhausted.

 Ashwagandha is also an adaptogen which, as the name suggests, means it helps us adapt to modern day stressors.

 Adaptogens help the body adapt to long-term daily stressors, reducing negative changes during times of emotional and physical stress by strengthening the endocrine and nervous systems.

 Ashwagandha’s ability to help the body adapt to stress is reflected by its ability to thrive in very dry conditions in poor-quality soils.
 Most plants would suffer from severe stress in such an environment but ashwagandha can thrive!
 A growing body of evidence is now being collated around this powerful herb with an impressive variety of health benefits.

 Here are 5 incredible wellbeing benefits of ashwagandha:

 Lowers stress hormones and calms anxiety